sjhloco/ansible_playbooks/create_vlan/README.md

-Creates VLANs on IOS devices and validates htat they have been added
+Creates VLANs on IOS devices and validates that they have been added